-Some specific employment contracts need to be in writing (for example, the apprenticeship contracts and contracts with agency workers), which means that the contract must be signed by all parties on whom it imposes obligations.
+Some specific employment contracts need to be in writing (for example, the apprenticeship contracts and contracts with agency workers), which means that the contract must be signed by all parties it imposes obligations on.

-Further, Swiss law stipulates certain contractual provisions are only valid if agreed in writing.
+Swiss law also stipulates that certain contractual provisions are only valid if agreed in writing (for example, regulations on posttermination of employment non-compete obligations or any waiver of compensation for overtime hours).